mirceast/continuous-control/Report.md

 In conclusion the regular DDPG as presented in the paper does not really work that well.
 Actually, it doesn't seem to work at all.
 It is critical that the actual learning is done in "chunks", by using a refractory period after which a number of learning steps are performed.
 This was certainly not something I expected after reading the paper, which makes no mention of such a procedure - the soft update should be the replacement.
 I have not played around with these two parameters, the refractory period and the number of training steps, but there could be potential to be gained by tweaking them.

 I've tried the Double DQN trick, which is literally changing "target" to "local" in one line of code.
 This resulted in 37% reduction in training time, which is substantial.

+### What I learnt
+1. Don't blindly do what you find in the paper - adapt.
+2. Always record your experiments.
+Never lose work by pressing ctrl+c.
+3. DRL is super-sensitive to hyperparameter tuning.
+Use saved experiments to decide which way to go.